top of page

 Why is Convection Better for Roasting

-When using the Bake or Roast mode in an electric oven, you use Radiant or Thermal heat.
-This type of heat is drying in nature, which works well for baking; however, who wants to eat dried-out meat or poultry?
-Before ovens had a Convection mode brining meats was considered the best option for preserving moisture during roasting.
+When you use the Bake or Roast mode in an electric oven, you use Radiant or Thermal heat.
+This heat is drying in nature, which works well for baking; however, who wants to eat dried-out meat or poultry?
+Before ovens had a Convection mode, brining meats was considered the best option for preserving moisture during roasting.
 Brining infuses flavor and moisture into the meat, helping keep it moist when it's cooked in radiant heat.

-When you use Convection Bake or Convection Roast in an electric oven, the oven still uses the Top and Bottom heating elements, but because the fan circulates the heat evenly around the food, the natural moisture in the food is preserved.
+When you use Convection Bake or Convection Roast in an electric oven, the oven still uses the Top and Bottom heating elements.
+However, because the fan circulates the heat evenly around the food, the natural moisture in the food is preserved.
 When you roast a chicken in Convection, you will see moisture bubbling away under the skin.
 The chicken is self-basting itself as it cooks.

-Another advantage is, of course, that when you roast in a Convection mode, you can also cook several other dishes at one time.
+Another advantage is that when you roast in Convection mode, you can cook several other dishes simultaneously.

-Gas ovens, with their heated moving air, have a natural Convection, but many do feature a Convection mode that should be used if you are planning to cook side dishes along with the chicken.
+With their heated moving air, gas ovens have a natural Convection, but many do feature a Convection mode that you should use to cook side dishes along with the chicken.

 What Type of Pan is Best for Roasting a Chicken?